Coffee-Maker/Landmark-Rust/data/behaviour_outline.md

 # Triggers

 ## Terms:
-- This card: The card with the behavior
+- This token: The token with the behavior
-- Activator: The card that triggered the behavior (What was summoned, what declared an attack, etc...)
+- Activator: The token that triggered the behavior (What was summoned, what declared an attack, etc...)

-    With all that was discussed, I wanted to further explore common 'match' cases, such as card types (Not category) and location.
+    With all that was discussed, I wanted to further explore common 'match' cases, such as token types (Not category) and location.
     Consider the 'location'.
-We could use the term 'in' to specify a location constraint for THIS card (Not the activator).
+We could use the term 'in' to specify a location constraint for THIS token (Not the activator).

 ```toml
 in = "graveyard"